data-provider/website/website/versioned_docs/version-2.1.2/basics-usage-with-react.md

 export default FilteredTodoList;
 ```

 > Note the expression `(loading && !todos)` that we are using to handle the loading state.
-Data Provider inform to us when the `todos` are being loadded, but we don't want to show the "loading..." indicator every time data is loading.
+Data Provider inform to us when the `todos` are being loaded, but we don't want to show the "loading..." indicator every time data is loading.
 It will be shown only the first time the data is being loaded, while `todos` collection is empty.
 Rest of times, the current todos state will be shown until the `todos` are fetched again, and then replaced.
 In this way we __avoid unwanted flickerings__ in the UI.

 ### `modules/TodoList.js`